Legion-Studios/LegionBook/frameworks/biology.md

     class biology_base; // default biology class, contains default values class hologram: biology_base {
         scope = 2; // Only biologies with scope > 0 are used
-        type = "hologram"; // The type, such as human, an alien species, droid, etc. isOrganic = 0; // 0-Non-organic being, 1-Organic being
+        species = ""; // Exact species type.
+Optional, class name is used if empty type = "hologram"; // The type, such as human, an alien species, droid, etc. isOrganic = 0; // 0-Non-organic being, 1-Organic being
         // Condition for a unit to be this biology.